SurfaceJS/surface/packages/@surface/htmlx/readme.md

 Html5 already provides this through slots.

-On surface/custom-element, templates additionally provide the ability to inject the client's html into the component's shadowdom.
+On surface/htmlx-element, templates additionally provide the ability to inject the client's templates into the component's shadowdom.

 ```html
 <!--my-element-->